locessentials/eng401-business-english-us/unit1/week3/assignment-ethics-case-study.md

 ---

-## Final Report (Due Sunday)
+## Final Report (Due end of week)

 **Submit via Teams assignment (PDF format preferred)**

-Expand your Thursday analysis into a polished case study report (1,200-1,500 words) that includes:
+Expand your work from the week into a polished case study report (1,200-1,500 words) that includes:

 ### Report Sections